ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/igpSP/src/release/ZeroSlackr/opt/Emulators/igpSP/Misc/Docs/igpSP ReadMe from Keripo.txt

   to warm up and become unstable after prolonged use (i.e. when used with backlight for over 20 minutes).
 USE 81MHz WITH CAUTION!
-- The "Contrast" setting controls the iPod's screen contrast.
-  Contrast control will only work with monochrome iPods.
 - The "Brightness" setting controls the brightness level of the iPod's backlight.
 Brightness control will only work with iPod nano and videos.